charmed-kubernetes/kubernetes-docs/pages/k8s/install-existing.md

 <div class="p-notification--positive is-inline">
   <div markdown="1" class="p-notification__content">
     <span class="p-notification__title">Note:</span>
-    <p class="p-notification__message">The default <a href="https://charmhub.io/charmed-kubernetes">Charmed Kubernetes</a> bundle is also supported on manual clouds.
-However, it has significantly higher resource requirements due to the focus on highly available components.</p>
+    <p class="p-notification__message">The default <a href="https://charmhub.io/charmed-kubernetes">Charmed Kubernetes</a> bundle is supported on manual clouds.
+However, it has significantly higher resource requirements (10+ machines) due to the focus on highly available components.</p>
   </div>
 </div>

 ## What you will need

 Ensure you have Juju 3.1 or greater installed on your management client.
-You will also need SSH access between your management client and an administrative user on the existing machines.
+You will also need 3 existing machines installed with Ubuntu 22.04 (or equivalent).
+Your management client will need to be able to SSH to an administrative user on these machines.

 ## Bootstrap the environment